Carbon-for-Developers/carbon-sdks/java/docs/IntegrationsApi.md

     Boolean setPageAsBoundary = false;
     Integer dataSourceId = 56; // Used to specify a data source to sync from if you have multiple connected.
 It can be skipped if          you only have one data source of that type connected or are connecting a new account.
     Boolean connectingNewAccount = false; // Used to connect a new data source.
 If not specified, we will attempt to create a sync URL         for an existing data source based on type and ID.
-    String requestId = "ce1b1ec8-be64-491c-9159-c40f85fa0073"; // This request id will be added to all files that get synced using the generated OAuth URL
+    String requestId = "2e662fad-1193-4482-a2d7-ec7b821a9d2b"; // This request id will be added to all files that get synced using the generated OAuth URL
     Boolean useOcr = false; // Enable OCR for files that support it.
 Supported formats: pdf Boolean parsePdfTablesWithOcr = false;
     Boolean enableFilePicker = true; // Enable integration's file picker for sources that support it.
-Supported sources: DROPBOX, SHAREPOINT, ONEDRIVE, BOX, GOOGLE_DRIVE
+Supported sources: SHAREPOINT, BOX, ONEDRIVE, GOOGLE_DRIVE, DROPBOX
     Boolean syncSourceItems = true; // Enabling this flag will fetch all available content from the source to be listed via list items endpoint
     Boolean incrementalSync = false; // Only sync files if they have not already been synced or if the embedding properties have changed.
 This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX.
 It will be ignored for other data sources.
     FileSyncConfigNullable fileSyncConfig = new FileSyncConfigNullable();